Racum/uuinfo/README.md

 - 2048-03-26T00:05:16.480Z Sony
 ```

-In this case, the ID `1777150623882019211` is probably from Twitter, since the it is the most recent value from the list that is not in the future.
+In this case, the ID `1777150623882019211` is probably from Twitter, since it is the most recent value from the list that is not in the future.

 Once identified the variant, just run it again enforcing its type: